Kerry rebukes U.N. Rights Council as 'obsessed' with Israel

 "Kim Jong-un executes those who disagree with him, purging his country of anyone he knows, or imagines, to be disloyal.
 For decades the government has subjugated its citizens, starving and torturing and incarcerating them or worse."

-Kerry offered a strong defense of Israel against what he called the council's unbalanced focus on the country.
+Kerry offered a strong defence of Israel against what he called the council's unbalanced focus on the country.

-"It must be said that the HRC’s obsession with Israel actually risks undermining the credibility of the entire organization," Kerry said.
+"It must be said that the HRC’s obsession with Israel actually risks undermining the credibility of the entire organisation," Kerry said.

 (Reporting by Arshad Mohammed; Editing by Mark Heinrich)